FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.setItem("limit", "Infinity");
 ```

-`hasDisplayChange` checks to see if a value has a recorded change and `getdisplayChange` returns the entry to replace the value with.
+`hasDisplayChange` checks to see if a value has a recorded change and `getDisplayChange` returns the entry to replace the value with.

 ```typescript
 ItemsHolder.hasDisplayChange("Infinity");